 In the revenue model I made on ProjectionHub, I added a third category for desserts because some customers may come just for dessert that the restaurant specializes in serving.
 The revenue split between food, beverage, and dessert is: 60% food, 20% drinks, and 20% desserts.

 Hopefully these descriptions give you a good idea on what your revenue may be if you are starting a new restaurant!
-ProjectionHub has business models for all four styles that make starting your projections quick and easy.
+ProjectionHub has business models for all four styles that make starting your projections quick and easy as well as other food/dining templates including a coffee shop financial plan excel template and a donut shop financial projections template.